 I am proud to only engage and trade in my own little stockmarket within the stockmarket.

-Apply all 10 layers on top of each other for 100% of the time and you are properly shielded against big losses.
+Always apply all layers on top of each other in order to be properly shielded against big losses.

-I fully adhere to my “safety net” because I experienced first hand what can happen if you don’t.
-And if you believe that you need penny stocks and earning gambling to make money in the stock market you are on the wrong track.
+I fully adhere to my ‘safety net’ because I experienced first hand what can happen if I don’t.
+And if you believe that you need penny stocks and earnings gambling to make money in the stock market you are on the wrong track.

-With such a multi layered protection in place you can now focus all your attention on developing an edge over other traders by improving your stock handling and portfolio management skill over time.
+With such a multi layered protection in place you can now focus all your attention on developing an edge over other traders by improving your stock handling and chart reading skill over time.